 # Design Principles

-The framework development has several design principles act as philosophical guidelines.
+The framework development has several design principles that act as philosophical guidelines.

 # Decoupled Components

 The chart should be broken down into as many building blocks as possible.
-Each components should either have its own HTML (legend & titles) structure or its own CSS classes (axes, datasets, etc.).
+Each component should either have its own HTML (legend & titles) structure or its own CSS class (axes, datasets, etc.).

 # Building a Framework